 INTA-GB.3150, 1.5 credits

-This course examines the following question: how does Senior Level Management effectively change organizations in response to dramatic changes in circumstances?
+This course examines the opportunity for transformation change emanating from a corporate crisis.
+We explore the following questions: how does senior level management effectively change an organization in response to dramatic changes in circumstances?
 All too often, managers and corporate boards fail to recognize factors that threaten the firm’s business until its very survival is in doubt.
 In such cases, the board of directors and management may need to implement drastic and sudden changes in several aspects of the firm.

 Real Estate Transactions

-This course examines the legal issues arising in each phase of commercial real estate transaction from the acquisition through the disposition of the property, including all aspects of real estate development and real estate financing.
-The main topics covered will include property acquisition; entity selection and structure; tax considerations; construction and permanent financing; development; mortgage securitization; leasing; workouts and other exit strategies; as well as current legal issues.
-This course will prepare the student to become sensitive to the wide variety of legal issues and topics encountered in commercial real estate transactions from the perspective of a business professional.
+This course examines the legal and financial aspects of each phase of commercial real estate transactions from the acquisition through the disposition of the property, including all components of real estate development and real estate finance.
+The main topics covered will include property acquisition; entity selection and structure; tax considerations; construction and permanent financing; mortgage securitization; leasing; workouts and other exit strategies; as well as current legal and financial transactions.
+This course will prepare the student to become sensitive to the wide variety of legal and financial issues and topics encountered in commercial real estate transactions from the perspective of a business professional.